mnot/I-D/draft-nottingham-iab-age-restrictions.md

 Furthermore, exposing information beyond age to services creates additional privacy and security risks.
 For example, an age verification system that also exposes the country a person is a citizen of allows sites to discriminate against that attribute, which is beyond the purpose of age restriction.

-Finally, even on its own a simple attribute like 'age in years' or 'birthdate' can be used to add entropy to an identifier for the end user, creating a new tracking vector when exposed to services that collect such information.
+Finally, even on its own a simple attribute like 'age in years' or 'birthdate' can be used to add entropy to an identifier for the end user (in combination with other information, such as IP addresses, browser characteristics, and so on), creating a new tracking vector when exposed to services that collect such information.
 See {{TRACKING}}.

 In all cases, the privacy and security of an age restriction system needs to be proven: considerable experience has shown that merely trusting assertions of these properties is ill-founded.
+Likewise, because data that is not collected cannot be shared or stolen, a system that uses technical means to limit data collection and usage is preferable over one that uses legal means (such as contractual terms).

 Therefore, age restriction systems that are intended to become part of Internet infrastructure MUST: